 Phase-contrast micrographs of "Leptothrix discophora" strain LMG 8141.
 Two photographs of the strain are shown to demonstrate the observed variability in cellular morphology depending on growth conditions.
 False branchings are marked by an arrow.
 Scale Bar, 10 um. - Source:2Aerobic heterotroph

-Aerobic, heterotrophs 2 that have been associated with the bulking in activated sludge WWTPs 3.
+Aerobic, chemoorganoheterotrophs 2 4.
+Most species are restricted to natural, unpolluted environments with low concentrations of easily degradable organic nutrients.
+Only L. cholodnii is frequently detected in sewage sludge 4.
+It has been associated with the bulking in activated sludge WWTPs 3.
 Cells are straight rods, which may occur singly, in pairs or chains 2.
-Filamentous colonies may form under certain conditions 2.
-Oxidation of manganese is typical for bacteria belonging to the genus 2.
+Growth is filamentous under natural conditions due to the formation of tubular sheaths surrounding single and linear chains of cells 4.
+Poly-β-hydroxybutyrate is stored as reserve material 4.
+Oxidation of iron and manganese is typical for bacteria belonging to the genus 2 4.
 Nothing is known about the physiology of the genus in situ.

 - NCBI genome database, NCBI id 88 -

 Spring, S., Kampfer, P., Ludvig, W., Schleifer, K.H.
 (1996) Polyphasic characterisation of the genus Leptothrix: New descriptions of Leptothrix mobilis sp. nov. and Leptothrix discophora sp. nov. nom.
 Rev. and emended description of Leptothrix cholodnii emend.
 System.
 Appl.
 Microbiol.
 19(4): 634-643. - Spring Et Al 1996 -